UCL/MPHY0026/doc/summerschool/registration_demo.rst

 Part 1 Introduction to Registration with SciKit-SurgeryFRED
 -----------------------------------------------------------

-Start scikit-surgeryfred, if you've installed it via pip you should be able to run
+Start scikit-surgeryfred.
+If you've installed it via pip you should be able to run

 ::